slidenerd/Fpam/README.md

 The Workflow

 When the user logs in, get the list of groups and user details and store them in Realm.
-When the user clicks on a group, load the posts with that group id and store it in Realm.
+When the user clicks on a group, load the posts with that group postId and store it in Realm.
 If there are more than 100 posts that are already stored for that group, delete the oldest N entries and add the new ones, update all existing posts, comments, attachments and any other detail.